 You can buy lower-strength tablets from pharmacies.
-Higher-strength tablets and liquid are only available on prescription.
+Higher-strength tablets are only available on prescription.

 2. Key facts

 - Co-dydramol comes in 4 different strengths.
-You can buy the lowest strength co-dydramol tablets from pharmacies.
+You can buy the lowest-strength tablets from pharmacies.
 Higher strengths are only available on prescription.

-- The most common side effects of co-dydramol are constipation, feeling sick and sleepiness.
+- The most common side effects of co-dydramol are constipation and feeling sick or sleepy.

 - If you've bought co-dydramol from a pharmacy, do not use it for more than 3 days without talking to your doctor.